ultraq/thymeleaf-layout-dialect/README.md

 reuse, but whose contents are too complex to determine or construct with context variables alone.
-Check out the [Includes and fragments](#includes-and-fragments) example for how to pass elements between your pages.
+Check out the [Includes and fragments](#includes-and-fragments) example for how to pass HTML code to the pages you want to include.

 ### layout:fragment
 The glue that holds everything together: in the context of a content page, maps